 California is a community property state.
 This means that each spouse owns 50 percent of all assets acquired during the marriage.
 It also means that if the parties incurred debts, each spouse owes 50 percent of those, also.
 Although this concept sounds simple, it can be quite complex.
 Certain assets, like an inheritance or an asset owned before the marriage, will likely be considered separate property and excluded from the community property division.

-At Minyard Morris, our 19 divorce attorneys collaborate relative to complex issues to ensure that community property is divided in accordance with the law.
-Our team has over 270 years of collective family law experience, including thousands of property division cases.
-We can assist you with the most complicated high net worth divorces or more traditional divorces.
+At Minyard Morris, our 19 Orange County divorce attorneys collaborate relative to complex issues to ensure that community property is divided in accordance with the law.
+Our team has almost 300 years of collective family law experience, including thousands of property division cases.
+We can assist you with the most complicated high net worth divorces or the more traditional divorces.

 How the Orange County Courts Divide and Award Assets

 Courts have wide discretion in both high-asset divorces and more traditional divorces to award assets to each party as they deem appropriate, so long as the awards are equal in value.
 This does not mean that every asset is equally divided.
 It means that total assets awarded to each spouse must be equal in value.
 Courts may award a specific asset to one party based on personal and emotional attachment to the asset, with offsetting assets being awarded to the other party.

 The equal division rule has one important exception.
 Divorce courts have the authority to divide the community property unequally if the estate has a negative net value.

-Many types of assets raise complicated problems pertaining to an equal division, including:
+Many types of assets raise complicated problems pertaining to valuation and an equal division, including: